keu/docs/software/cli-podman.md

         name: airflow-include-dir
     ```

-You can now run the Astro CLI in Podman containers for this Astronomer project.
+You can now run the Astro CLI in Podman containers for this Astro project.

 ## Switch Between Using Docker and Podman